GIScience/osmalert/docs/blogPost.md

 ## Conclusion

-The application implements basic functionalities to get noticed when there are changes in Open Street Map data within a given time interval via e-mail.
+The application implements basic functionalities to get notified when there are changes in Open Street Map data within a given time interval via e-mail.
 This supports the work of humanitarian organisations and has the potential to expand the field of application and analysis on OSM data.\